-The last thing you want to do is mix up your definitely trash pile with any other items.
+The last thing you want to do is mix up your “definitely trash” pile with any other items.
 A mix-up here could be costly and painful later.
-In fact, you should double and even triple check that the right items, and only the right items, are being thrown away!
+In fact, you should double and even triple-check that only the right items are being thrown away!
 Don’t leave anything to chance.

 Notify Your Customers/Clients

-Now that you’ve gotten your entire office ready for your move, it’s time to set your plan into action.
+Now that you’ve gotten your entire office ready for your move, it’s time to set your plan for moving into action.
 Moving day can be stressful, but we’re here to help.

 Hire a Professional Office Mover

 Since there is a lot of heavy lifting involved in an office move, and the timeframe to move offices isn’t always forgiving, it’s crucial to hire professional office movers to do the hard work.